IBM/charts/repo/ibm-helm/ibm-devops-model.md

 helm uninstall $HELM_NAME -n $NAMESPACE
 ```

-If you uninstall the helm deployment also the Custom Resource Definitions might be deleted (in case they were included in the helm deployment)!!!

 The claims and persistent volumes that contain user data are not automatically be deleted.
 If you re-install the product these resources will be re-used if present.

 To delete _EVERYTHING_, including user data contained in claims and persistent volumes